 The building has significantly expanded QEF's capacity and we are now working closely with NHS Trusts and Clinical Commissioning Group’s across the South East, taking patients directly from hospital.
 This has played a vital role in easing pressure on the NHS and enabling patients to start their neuro rehabilitation during the pandemic.

 Edward Guinness CVO, Appeal President: "As a former trustee I’ve supported the vital work of QEF for almost four decades and I’m immensely proud to continue to do so.
 At this hugely exciting time in the history of QEF we are committed to supporting the development of the incredible Care and Rehabilitation Centre.
 A centre that will enable QEF to transform the care they can provide for those with often devastating acquired brain injuries.
 Please support generously, thank you."

 “ Our Care and Rehabilitation Centre is a state-of-the-art building staffed with a dedicated team of skilled and caring people.
 Although we have found it financially very challenging, we are focused on supporting the NHS and becoming an extension of hospital services.
 We are accepting more patients directly from hospital quicker than before and providing life-changing expertise for people when they really need us.

-I would like to thank Tamzin Outhwaite for helping us to raise awareness of our work with the NHS and the importance of supporting The Edward Guinness Appeal.
 Fully funding the CRC is a vital part of QEF’s financial future and will enable us to continue to expand our life-changing work for people with acquired brain injuries, stroke or other neurological conditions.
 Everyone who contributes to our appeal will play an important part in developing these services, so we can continue to help people rebuild their lives after life-changing injuries or illnesses.”